Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 Paragliding

-Paragliding is another air sport that offers stunning views of towering peaks.
-Strapped to the pilot, passengers run down a snowy slope until they are dragged up into the frigid, clear air.
-The sounds and views are unique to the sport.
+Paragliding is an air sport that offers stunning views of towering peaks.
+Strapped to the 'pilot', passengers run down a snowy slope until they are launched up into the frigid, pristine air.
+The sounds, sensations and perspectives are unique.

 Outdoor spa pool in the snow